How to Choose the Best Mic for the Church Pianist

 Depending on your preferred placement, you can utilize several physical designs for microphones.
 One option is to position a conventional, full-size microphone close to or inside the piano (with the lid open) using a stand and boom.
 By setting a mic over the treble strings, you will yield a bright sound.
 If you place a mic over the middle or low strings, you will produce a sound with more bass.
 You will hear a sharper attack by placing the mic near the hammers and a softer sound farther away.
 For increased isolation from other sounds and reduced feedback, you can attach a boundary microphone to the underside of the lid, which is then partially or entirely closed.

 Since very close microphone placement may not pick up the full sound of a large source, it is sometimes desirable to use two (or more) microphones, especially for stereo reproduction.
 In this case, microphone placement becomes more subjective due to the possibility of interference effects.
 A good starting point is one microphone over the treble strings and a second over the bass strings.
 These placements will often produce a more balanced sound and do allow a more fantastic range of control.
 However, some experimentation will be necessary to get the best sound from a specific instrument in a particular room.

 The techniques mentioned above give you a good idea of how to best mic a piano.
 Yet, you still need to ensure that you are using suitable microphones for the piano.
 You can't simply use any mics out there.
 You need to carefully select the mics that are most responsive to the piano sound.
-For your convenience, below are the three of Shure's most recommended mics for pianos.
+For your convenience, below are three of Shure's most recommended mics for pianos.

-Recommended Microphones for Piano
+Shure's Recommended Piano Microphones